Jesusprzr/Making-Of-A-Data-Scientist/Understanding The Big Picture.md

 #### Two key Takeaways To Remember:
   * Machine learning should not be haphazard and piecemeal.
 It should be systematic and organized.
   * Better data beats fancier algorithms.

+##  Chapter 2 - Exploratory Analysis
+For this chapter we will start completely diving into the first step of all the five steps of the process of modeling.
+This step should **NOT** be confused with data visualization or summary statistics.
+Those are merely tools that we have to achieve an end. **Proper exploratory analysis** is about answering questions.
+It's about **extracting enough insights** from your dataset to course correct before you get lost in the weeds.

+### Why Explroe Your Dataset Upfront?
+Your purpose here is to **"get to know"** the dataset.
+Doing this from an up-front approach have some advantages:
+  1. You'll gain valuable hints for *data cleaning* (which can make or break your models).
+  2. You'll think of ideas for *feature engineering* (which can take your models from good to great).
+  3. You'll get a **"feel"** for the dataset (which will help you to communicate results and deliver greater impact).

+However, a **pretty important fact** is that exploratory analysis for *ML* should be **quick, efficient and decisive.**
+There are infinite possible plots, charts, and tables, but you only need a handful to **"get to know"** the data well enough to work with it.

+#### Start With Basics
+The first and most basic questions you want to answer are:
+  - How many observations do I have?
+  - How many features?
+  - What are the data types of my features?
+  - Do I have a target variable?
+Then you want to display **example observations** from the dataset.
+This will give you a **"feel"** of the values in each feature and to see if everything makes sense.
+**Example observation** is **NOT** for rigurous analysis, just to give you a **qualitative "feel"** of the dataset. here you should ask:
+  - Do the columns make sense?
+  - Do the values in those columns make sense?
+  - Are the values on the right scale?
+  - Based on this overview, is missing data going to be a big problem?

+####  Plot Numerical Distributions
+Often, a quick dirty grid of **histograms** is enough to understand the distribution.
+Here you should look out for:
+  - Unexpected **distributions**
+  - Potential **outliers**
+  - Features that **should be binary**
+  - Boundaries that don't make sense
+  - Potential measurement errors
+At this point, is pretty important that **you make notes and/or point out** potential fixes you'd like to make.
+This will be pretty useful when we reach our *data cleaning* stage.